camille-readbean/tp/docs/UserGuide.md

 * Existing values will be updated to the input values.
 * When editing tags for a client, any pre-existing tags will be directly replaced with the new ones provided in the command.<br>
   This means that the tag update is not cumulative; unless a tag is specified in the new command, it will not be retained from the previous set of tags.<br>
-  If the tag option is not specified, i.e. `--tags=`, the existing tags will be left as is
+  If the tag option is not specified, i.e. `--tags=`, the existing tags will be left as is.
 * You can remove all the client’s tags by typing `--tags=` without specifying any tags after it.